tseguin715/The-X-Files-Insights-from-Data/README.md

-# The X-Files: Insights from Data
+# The X-Files: The Truth Is Out There, and It’s in the Data

 ### Companion web app: <a href="https://tjs-xfiles.herokuapp.com">The X-Files Ratings Predictor</a>